GiacomoValliPhD/openhdemg/docs/tutorials/decomposition_and_cleaning.md

 ## Lightweight BSS MU Editor

 For small manual corrections, openhdemg also provides a lightweight cleaning UI through `run_bss_mu_editor()`.
-This editor can display the discharge-rate/IPTS traces, add or remove discharge times, recompute the current MU source using a user-provided extended and whitened signal, and mark MUs that should be deleted later.
+This editor can display the discharge-rate/IPTS traces, add or remove discharge times, recompute the current MU source using a user-provided extended, centered, and whitened signal, and mark MUs that should be deleted later.

 !!! note "Advanced MU cleaning"
     The most advanced MU cleaning tools are available in the ***[openhdemg software](https://www.giacomovalli.com/openhdemg_software/){:target="_blank"}***.
 The software provides the dedicated cleaning environment for extensive manual review and should be preferred when advanced editing, quality-control panels, and a more complete interactive workflow are required.